-Here are the most important things to know about the iPhone 5 iOS 10.2 update and its performance as we enter into the month of January.
+Its been a week since the iOS 10.2.1 release and today we take a look the most important things to know about the iPhone 5 iOS 10.2.1 update and its performance as we push further away from the upgrade’s release date.

-Apple’s latest iOS 10 update for the device is a big one.
-The iPhone 5 iOS 10.2 update is much larger than the iOS 10.1.1 update and it brings some notable changes to the aging smartphone.
+Apple’s latest iOS 10 update for the iPhone 5 is a small but important update.
+The iPhone 5 iOS 10.2.1 update is much smaller than iOS 10.2 but it brings some notable changes to the device.

-This roundup will take you through our impressions of the software and it will guide you through some of the key things to keep in mind as we get closer to Apple’s next iOS 10 release.
+This roundup will take you through our impressions of the iPhone 5 iOS 10.2.1 update’s performance and it will guide you through some of the key things to keep in mind as we push toward Apple’s next iOS 10 release.

 We’ll continue to update this roundup with new details as we get them so keep an eye out for frequent changes.

-The iPhone 5 iOS 10.2 update is a big one and it'll take you a few minutes to download and install.
-It took us about five minutes to download the update over a fast Wi-Fi speed network and about 10 minutes to finish up the installation.
+The iPhone 5 iOS 10.2.1 update is tiny and it'll only take you a few minutes to download and install.
+It took us about three minutes to download the update over a fast Wi-Fi speed network and about five minutes to finish up the installation.

-We've been using the iPhone 5 iOS 10.2 update for just about a month now and the update is, for the most part, holding up.
+We've been using the iPhone 5 iOS 10.2.1 update for a week now and the update is still holding up nicely on our AT&T model.

-The iPhone 5's battery continues to work miracles at the three week mark.
-We haven't noticed any abnormal battery drain during our time with iOS 10.2.
-A number of iOS 10.2 users are reporting abnormal battery drain but we haven't seen anything odd on our variant.
+The iPhone 5's battery continues to work miracles.
+We haven't noticed any abnormal battery drain during our time with iOS 10.2.1 though that could certainly change down the road.

 We've tested the iPhone 5 and its new update with several different ISPs, routers and Bluetooth devices.
-We haven't noticed any major issues.
+We haven't noticed any major issues during our week with the upgrade.
 AT&T's LTE and 4G networks are working fine as well.

-For more, see our list of reasons to and not to install the iOS 10.2 update today.
+For more on the merits of iOS 10.2.1, see our list of reasons to and not to install the iOS 10.2.1 update on your iPhone.